AndrewsDuah/Quantum-Calculator/README.md

 _A Physics Calculator Application_

 ## 📖 Overview
-The **Quantum Calculator** is a comprehensive physics computation tool built with **Python** and **Tkinter**.
-It is designed to simplify and accurately perform a wide range of physics calculations, including **atomic transitions, nuclear physics, thermodynamics, and quantum mechanics principles**.
+The **Quantum Calculator** is a versatile physics computation application built with **Python** and **Tkinter**.
+Initially developed to simplify core physics calculations, it has been continuously enhanced with advanced features and improved usability.
+This tool is ideal for **students, educators, and researchers**, providing accurate, reliable, and user-friendly calculations across multiple physics domains.

 With its **intuitive GUI**, robust backend, and precise formulas, this application serves as a reliable resource for **students, educators, and researchers**.